TAIsRich/chuwa0116/ShortQuestions/hw42-spring-data-0213.md

     book/tree/hw02_01_jdbcTemplate) from branch 02_post_RUD, replace the dao layer using JdbcTemplate.
 12. (Optional) use JDBC to read the data from database.

+# HW43-Spring-Data-Part2
+1. List all of the annotations you learned from class and homework to annotation.md
+   * See annotation.md
+2. type the code, you need to checkout new branch from branch 02_post_RUD.
+   * See `Coding/hw42/redbook`